MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics.md

 3. Choose a subscription to associate with the Azure storage account.

-4. A list of resource groups under this subscription will be displayed.
+4. A list of resource groups under this subscription is displayed.
 Select a resource group.

-5. A list of storage accounts under the selected resource group will be displayed.
+5. A list of storage accounts under the selected resource group is displayed.
 Select the Azure storage account.

 6. Select **Create** to set up the connection to your Azure Data Lake Gen2.